OpenSPP/doc_test/docs/user_guide/access_management.md

-# Access Management
+# Access management

 ## Introduction

 User Access Management is a key component of OpenSPP that enables program administrators to control and manage user access to the platform's features and data.
 With OpenSPP's role-based access control system, administrators can define different levels of access for individual users or groups, ensuring that only authorized users have access to specific data and features.

-There are different dimensions to access rights in OpenSPP, including access to specific application features and access to specific data or subsets of data (for example, data related to a specific location).
+There are different dimensions to access rights in OpenSPP, including access to specific app features and access to specific data or subsets of data (for example, data related to a specific location).
 By defining these access rights, administrators can ensure that users are able to perform their roles and responsibilities effectively while minimizing the risk of data breaches or unauthorized access.

 This user guide provides step-by-step instructions on how to manage user access in OpenSPP, including how to create and manage user accounts, assign roles and permissions, and customize user access rights.
 By the end of this guide, you should have a solid understanding of how to effectively manage user access in OpenSPP to ensure the security and integrity of your social protection program data.

 ## User management

-OpenSPP defines a **user** as someone who has access to a database to perform daily tasks.
-You can add as many users as you need and, to restrict the type of information each user can access, rules can be applied.
-Users and access rights can be added and changed at any point.
+OpenSPP considers someone who has app access to perform daily tasks as a **user**.
+You can easily add as many users as required and enforce rules to limit their access to specific information.
+Adding or modifying user accounts and access rights is possible at any time.

 (users/add-individual)=
 ### Add individual users

-Go to **Settings → Manage Users** and click on **Create**.
+Go to **Settings → Manage Users** and click **Create**.

 ```{figure} access_management/manage-users.png
 :align: center